Niphemi00/Life-expectancy-and-gdp-Analysis/README.md

-# Life-expectancy-and-gdp-Analysis
-Analyze GDP and life expectancy data from the WHO and World Bank to explore the relationship between economic growth and health in six countries.
-Includes visualizations and insights on how GDP impacts life expectancy over time.
+This project analyzes GDP and life expectancy data from the World Health Organization and the World Bank to explore the relationship between economic output and population health.
+Using data from six countries, the analysis includes visualizations and statistical comparisons to identify trends and correlations between GDP per capita and life expectancy over time.